Imagine you’re planning a little get-together with friends. Casual food, some beer, music, a little dancing.

 Now invite the whole city.
 That’s the St. John’s Fiesta.

-Begun in 1980 as an effort to raise money for the “blue collar” needs of St. John’s School, the Fiesta has grown into a party for the whole city.
+Begun in 1980 as an effort to raise money for St. John's Church and then the “blue collar” needs of St. John’s School, the Fiesta has grown into a party for the whole city.

 Photo by Clifton Rendón, courtesy of the St. John's Mexican Fiesta Facebook